swkBerlin/rspec_kata/README.md

 	rspec

-it should show 7 passed tests if everything is installed correctly
+it shows 5 passed examples, if everything is installed correctly.

 ###How the application works